-Reprinted from With Our Past before Us: 19th Century Architecture in the Kingston Area (pp 223-6 with added illustrations) buy this book
+Reprinted from With Our Past before Us: 19th Century Architecture in the Kingston Area (pp 223-6 with added illustrations)

 by Jennifer McKendry©

 N.B.
 You can search this page to find a specific word or words such as BUTTRESS by using the Find command in the top tool bar under "Edit."

 ABACUS In Greek and Roman orders, the architrave rests on the abacus, a square flat stone on top of a capital.

 ACANTHUS An ornament based on the broad-leafed acanthus plant found in the Mediterranean; part of the Corinthian and Composite orders.

 ACROTERION A base, upon which an ornament may or may not be positioned, placed on the three angles of a pediment.
 The ornament may also be called an acroterion.

 ANTA The end of a wall decorated by a pilaster.
 Columns in antis are columns between two antae, a customary arrangement for porticoes.

 ANTEFIX A vertical ornament placed above the building’s eaves.

 APSE A semicircular or polygonal project ion on a church; oft en found iii the east end, beyond the chancel or sanctuary.